wlg1/wlg1.github.io/notion/notes/Notes/CS & SWE/Git.md

     3. Add the remote repository URL by typing the following command in the terminal:

-        `git remote add origin <remote repository URL>`
+        `git remote add <remote-name> <remote repository URL>`

-        Now you can add files to local, commit, then push to remote

-- Update from local repo onto remote repo
-    1. Add all the files to the local repository by typing the following command in the terminal:

-        `git add .`

-    2. Commit the changes by typing the following command in the terminal:

-        `git commit -m "[what was changed]"`

-    3. Push the changes to the remote repository by typing the following command in the terminal:

-        `git push -u origin main`

-        OR: `git push`
+        `<remote-name>` is usually `origin`

+        - Why does url have .git?

+            The inclusion of ".git" in the URL is a convention and not always required.
+Some Git hosting services or repositories may allow you to omit the ".git" suffix in the URL and still successfully interact with the repository.

+            The ".git" suffix in the remote repository URL refers to the Git repository itself.
+Including ".git" in the URL helps Git clients and tools identify that the provided URL is for a Git repository and ensures that the necessary Git-specific operations and protocols are used when interacting with that URL.

-- Make branch (when adding new feature or move b/w commits)
+- Make new branch *(when adding new feature or move b/w commits)*

     [https://www.git-tower.com/learn/git/faq/create-branch](https://www.git-tower.com/learn/git/faq/create-branch)